2023 LOG Sustainability Report

 We see great importance in maintaining the information we hold with special emphasis on information about our employees, our customers and other third parties with whom we do business.

 In 2019, we began formulating clear procedures in the field, conducting information security training for employees and conducting risk surveys and audits using an external consulting company that specializes in the field.
-We initiated these practices in Israel and we plan to start implementing them in Hungary during 2022.
+We initiated these practices in Israel and we implemented them in Hungary during 2022.

 Our Corporate Governance